Paid communications aimed at persuading an audience to buy a product, use a service, change a behavior, or adopt a viewpoint.

 “aided” and “unaided” awareness.

-In behavioral psychology, the observation that the more people do or believe something, the more others will be inclined to do or believe the same thing.
+In behavioural psychology, the observation that the more people do or believe something, the more others will be inclined to do or believe the same thing.

 On the web, a small, rectangular ad designed to attract users to a website.